maycon1038/example-Range-DatePicker-Android/README.md

-# SampleRangeDatePicker
+# Range DatePicker
    <img src="SampleRangeDatePicker.jpg" height="400" width="300" title="SampleRangeDatePicker">
- This library allows the selection of two dates for a given period in a RangeDatePicker.
+ The DatePicker Range is a library that lets you select two dates for a given date range.
 You can customize as desired.

 Add it in your root build.gradle at the end of repositories:

 	allprojects {